How do I get the right to work in the UK?

 Current passport and all previous passports (if you have them)

 Dates of all international travel, including travel to the UK

 Accurate UK postcode to collect your Biometric Residence Permit (your permanent school or accommodation arrangement)

 It is likely that at this time in the process you have not yet found a place to live, that is fine.
 You can provide the post code of your school, or of the area/city/town you are living in as the documents will make their way to the local post office and you can pick them up there upon arrival.

 Proof of funds in your bank account (dated for the day you submit and pay for your application).
 Please refer to the Youth Mobility policy guide for what is deemed as acceptable proof of funds.

 Funds to pay for the application, the health surcharge and the processing fee.
 This is separate to the amount you need to have in your account on the date you submit your application.

 From applying online to receiving your passport with the vignette (entry sticker), it can take anywhere from 15 days to 30+.
 If you are living in Toronto, Ottawa, or Edmonton, where the appointment slots are available nearly everyday, you can apply, book attend BRP and receive back your passport within 15 days.
 If you are living further from Ontario or Alberta, and have to book a BRP appointment at a different location as listed above with fewer appointment dates, the total process could take a little longer - try to plan accordingly.

-When you receive the package via mail, it will contain several documents including your returned passport containing the entry sticker.
-There is one piece of a paper (half a page in size, and printed on card stock) that you must bring with you to the UK as proof for when you retrieve your BRP card from the post office.
+When you receive the package, it should contain several documents including your returned passport containing the entry sticker.
+There is one piece of a paper (half a page in size, and printed on card stock) that you must bring with you to the UK as proof for when you retrieve your BRP card (Biometrics Residence Permit card) from the post office.
 This makes the process of picking it up quicker and easier especially if you don't have your new residence sorted out yet.